AkuraDiary/AkuraDIary/README.md

 <!--BIO-->
 Hello, I'm `Asthi Seta`.
 I’m `18 years old`.
 Currently live in  `East Java, Indonesia`,

-I'm a `student at Telkom Malang Vocational High School` while freelancing in some local startup.
+I'm a `student at Telkom Malang Vocational High School` currently getting prepared to go to college while freelancing in some local startup.

-Main Working Fields
+My main working fields are

+While learning

+and playing around with [] [] as a hobby
 <!-- mainly interested in Android app development with Kotlin, or desktop app development, Python, illustrations and graphic design.
 And currently learning Flutter  on [Dicoding](https://www.dicoding.com/)
  -->